nhonnhon/finso/README.md

 (username can not change, only change name and password) After save the changes, the data in seconds tabs will change and based with keyword Reload and login again with data user just changed

+### `Publish`

+The source code is built and public at link: https://nhonnhon.github.io/finso/, but the api is wrong because it need https, (api now is http).
+So we can test in local